2026 Honda Pilot vs. the Competition

 Winner – Honda Pilot

-*MSRP excluding tax, license, registration, $1,450 destination charge, and accessories.
+*MSRP excluding tax, license, registration, $1,495 destination charge for 2026 models, and accessories.
 Dealer prices may vary.
 MSRP does not include $455 charge for premium colors.